Student Design Competition

 No matter where your images come from, the source info must be included.
 And remember that this info should be considered a design element and not just a requirement.
 These are things that designers have to deal with everyday in the real world, so we want to see how you could handle it too.

 Still have more questions on this or another topic?
-Check out the 2013 competition details here, or email us at email@example.com.
+Check out the official competition rules and details here, or email us at email@example.com.